Ever wonder why an autistic person who has no spoken language can’t just learn to sign the way deaf people do?

 Deaf individuals don’t just use American Sign Language to express basic needs; they communicate in complex ways to narrate their daily life experiences, describe their feelings, conduct business meetings and express anything else that hearing people normally do.

-It’s tempting to believe that when severe intellectual impairment is superimposed on a brain with autism, the result is absent speech – even though non-autistic or neurotypical people with severe intellectual disability might be talking in full sentences.
+It’s easy to believe that when severe intellectual impairment is superimposed on a brain with autism, the result is absent spoken language – even though there are some non-autistic individuals with significant intellectual disability who can speak in full sentences.

 Might the severe intellectual deficit also be what prevents learning ASL?

-That’s because the area of the brain that enables speech via mouth is the same area that enables “speech” through the hands.
+The area of the brain that enables speech via mouth is believed by many neuroscientists to be the same area that enables “speech” through the hands.

 If this area is normal, that intention gets converted to neuron signals that culminate in the physical output of that intention: full speech.

-This same motor planning process occurs when the intention is to “talk” by using one’s arms, hands and fingers in ASL.
+This same motor planning process seems to occur when the intention is to “talk” by using one’s arms, hands and fingers in ASL.

-So if there’s a disruption in the expressive language motor planning that originates from Broca’s area, both speech and systematized sign language will be impaired.
+So if there’s a disruption (due to autism) in the expressive language motor planning that originates from Broca’s area, both speech and systematized sign language will be impaired.

 Speech, ASL and Broca’s Area